VisualTech48/RatOS/site/docs/IDEX_Post_Configuration.md

 > Do not HOME the device YET!
 IDEX requires a lot of safety checks before we get to homing!
 Failing to heed this configuration may result in injuries or damage to your machine!

 > [!WARNING]
-> Ensure that before any movement, to place your **gantry**, **X** and **DC** to have enough clearance for test movements, refer to the kinematics picture for an example.
+> Ensure that before any movement, place your **gantry**, **X** and **DC** to have enough clearance for test movements, refer to the below kinematics picture for an example.

-Here are the expected and needed directions for our printer kinematics, keep that in mind when doing movement testing.
+The expected directions for our Hybrid Printer Kinematics, keep that in mind when doing movement testing.

 ![Direction](_media/Direction.png)

 ### Preparations
-Before any homing or movement, we need to first ensure our X and DC run in the direction we want, please refer to the diagram above for directions!
-For that we need enable "Set Center Kinematic Position".
+Before any homing or movement, we first need to ensure our X and DC run in the direction we want, please refer to the diagram above for directions!
+To achive that, we need to use "Set Center Kinematic Position".
 > [!WARNING]
 > Using SET CENTER KINEMATIC POSITION is ONLY for debugging processes, do not forget to use "**G28**" command or "**Restart Firmware**" before any other motion.
 This will "trick" the machine that all of our axes are at the centre of the machine.
 >